 Common Obstacles Faced by New Exporters

-- Understanding complicated international trade regulations.
+- Understanding complex international trade regulations is crucial.

-- Overcoming language barriers and cultural differences.
+- It is crucial to overcome language barriers and cultural differences.

 Strategies to Overcome These Challenges